hessius/voicehelper/README.md

    9. [License](#license)
    10. [Acknowledgements](#acknowledgements)

-## What is This?
+## What is VoiceHelper?

-This is a service that acts as an intermediate page to facilitate search through step by step commands executed through Dragon Medical One (DMO).
+VoiceHelper is a service that acts as an intermediate page to facilitate search through step by step commands executed through Dragon Medical One (DMO).

 ## Why?

-When executing step by step commands that go beyond the EHR, specifically to interact with websites, commands are prone to breaking due to layout changes.
-This is due to the engine navigating the UI using a fixed set of instructions, e.g. tabbing through a set of elements to reach a search where text can be entered.
-If the design of the webpage changes, an ad is inserted or a cookie noticed introduced the number of tab button presses needed to hit the correct field changes, and thus the script fails.
-Even when without layout changes the focus jumping incurred by repeating tab presses is visible to the user and can be jarring.
+When executing step by step commands from DMO that go beyond the EHR, specifically to interact with websites, commands are prone to breaking due to layout changes.
+This is due to the engine navigating the UI using a fixed set of instructions, e.g. tabbing through a set of elements to reach a search field / text box where text can be entered.
+If the design of the webpage changes, e.g. because an ad is inserted or a cookie notice introduced, the number of tab button presses needed to hit the correct field changes, and thus the step by step command fails.
+Even when without layout changes the focus jumping incurred by repeating tab presses is visible to the user, visually jarring and slow.
 Overall this equals very bad UX.

 _But this service fixes that._

-This service "invisibly" and near instantaneously converts provided parameters to a complete search url and redirects the user to the results page - thus enabling the user to search across a multitude of websites by voice and unlocking some of the power of the step by step commands that are available in DMO.
+VoiceHelper "invisibly" and near instantaneously converts provided parameters to a complete search url and redirects the user to the results page - thus enabling quick and easy step by step commands that let the user search across a multitude of websites by voice.
+In short, VoiceHelper unlocks some of the power of the step by step commands that are available in DMO.

 ## How it works

-By design this service contains no UI, this is in order to be basically invisible to the end user - it should "just work".
+By design this service contains no visible UI in its initial state, this is in order to be basically invisible to the end user - searches appear to go directly from DMO to the domain that is being searched.
 The service takes arguments from two fronts:

 **a)** in the form of URL search params e.g. domain.com?foo=bar